nick-vtv/nick-vtv/README.md

 ### Hello World!

-Let's code some Python :)
+Let's learn and code some Python :)

 <!--
 **nick-vtv/nick-vtv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.